hxh-robb/robb-log/Diary/Math/README.md

-# Review of trig function
+# Review of trig functions

 TODO

-# Review of logarithm
+# Review of logarithm function

 TODO